Biceps: Training

 The biceps can be strengthened using weight and resistance training.
 Examples of well known biceps exercises are the chin-up and biceps curl.
 The majority of weightlifters separate bicep exercises into two categories: exercises which focus on the short-head of the biceps brachii and those which work the long-head.
 Bicep curls, barbell curls, and concentration curls primarily focus on the short-head of the biceps brachii, while dumbbell waiter curls and close-grip barbell curls work the long-head of the biceps.
 In addition to these, weightlifters include exercises for the brachialis muscle, such as hammer curls, to increase the size of the upper arm.

 Etymology and grammar

-The biceps brachii muscle is the one that gave all muscles their name: it comes from the Latin musculus, "little mouse", because the appearance of the flexed biceps resembles the back of a mouse.
-The same phenomenon occurred in Greek, in which μῦς, mȳs, means both "mouse" and "muscle".

 The term biceps brachii is a Latin phrase meaning "two-headed [muscle] of the arm", in reference to the fact that the muscle consists of two bundles of muscle, each with its own origin, sharing a common insertion point near the elbow joint.
 The proper plural form of the Latin adjective biceps is bicipites, a form not in general English use.
 Instead, biceps is used in both singular and plural (i.e., when referring to both arms).

 The English form bic [sic], attested from 1939, is a back formation derived from misinterpreting the s of biceps as the English plural marker -s.

-Adriaan van den Spiegel called the biceps a Pisciculus) due to its fusiform shape, which is why in the Italian-language medical literature it is sometimes called il pescetto, "the small fish".
+Adriaan van den Spiegel called the biceps a Pisciculus due to its fusiform shape, which is why in the Italian-language medical literature it is sometimes called il pescetto, "the small fish".